-We slow travel not only because it is more meaningful and enjoyable, but also because it can cure some of our health problem.
-Medically speaking, rapid fluctuations in mood swings caused during a stressful trip are in direct relation with brain waves.
+We travel slowly not only because it is more meaningful and enjoyable, but also because it can cure some of our health problems.
+Medically speaking, rapid fluctuations in mood swings caused during a stressful trip are in direct relation to brain waves.
 Those rapid fluctuations create difficulties in our sleep cycle, in our self-perception, and in our ego.
 It completely disrupts the natural rhythm our bodies have.

 The Nomadic Experience

 On our last trip with the Bakhtiari tribe, we ate as they ate and we trekked as they trekked.
 If it started to rain, we didn’t have any stress and we simply rested until the rain ended.
 We had no phone, no rush, no worries.
 We paused whenever we felt like it or when we found a beautiful site to explore.
 This is all part of the ancient way of life that is fully intact with nature and nomadic culture.

 When night fell, the local families gathered together.
 We joined them for dinner and after had tea.
 The nomads retold the epics of their brave ancestors.
 We delved into how they think about life and how they manage their life in nature.

 This practice is a great way for a traveler to get the best out of his travel.
 If you have already experienced this style of travel, you know this is is true, and if you haven’t, you have to try it!
 We had the best time because of the quality we experienced during this slow travel.

 Most people come to visit Iran because of its history, culture, Islamic art, etc. They take a journey to big cities like Tehran, Isfahan, and Shiraz.
 We start our trek with nomads from Isfahan, and we climb the Zagros Mountains to Khuzestan Province in western Iran.
 We design tours that showcase their unique lifestyle.

 Here is the link to our slow travel tour: Migrate Like a Tribe Member